The Smart Street Lighting Project

 Stage 3: Installation, fitting and replacement works

-Works in heavy traffic routes throughout the district will be undertaken at specific periods to minimise road disruption, with some works occurring at night.
+Works in heavy traffic routes throughout the district will be undertaken at specific periods to minimise road disruption, with some works occurring at night or on weekends.
 These will be completed towards end of installation period in 2024.

-Specialist works such as heritage assets and difficult to access assets in walls, in gardens etc., are being carried out under separate contract and will be completed between August 2023 and August 2024.
+Specialist works such as heritage assets and difficult to access assets in walls, in gardens etc., are being carried out under separate contracts and will be completed between Jan 2025 and April 2025.

 What about lighting in world heritage areas, conservation areas, wall brackets and other specialist lighting across the district?

 The more unusual lighting we have around the district has been surveyed along with all the other street lighting and have been individually reviewed by members of the Conservation team to identify, in cases of highly eroded or condemned assets, which can be refurbished, replaced with heritage style columns or replaced with modern columns.
-Many of the heritage assets have been classed as ‘out of scope works’ with regards to the main installation contract and will have a lighting solution designed and installed separately.
+Many of the heritage assets will not be completed within the main installation contract and will have a lighting solution designed and installed separately under specialist contractor works.

 How long will it take?

-The entire project is expected to take 50 months with a working completion date of August 2024.
+The main project is expected to take 50 months with a working completion date of November 2024.
+Additional specialist works, as above, will be completed by end of March 2025.

 Will I notice any difference?